-(i) Loans and receivables

-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are subsequently measured at amortised cost using the effective interest rate method.

-(ii) Held-to-maturity investments

-Held-to-maturity investments are non-derivative financial assets that have fixed maturities and fixed or determinable payments, and it is the entity's intention to hold these investments to maturity.
-They are subsequently measured at amortised cost using the effective interest rate method.

-(iii) Financial liabilities

-Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost using the effective interest rate method.
+- (i) Loans and receivables - Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are subsequently measured at amortised cost using the effective interest rate method - (ii) Held-to-maturity investments - Held-to-maturity investments are non-derivative financial assets that have fixed maturities and fixed or determinable payments, and it is the entity's intention to hold these investments to maturity.
+They are subsequently measured at amortised cost using the effective interest rate method. - (iii) Available-for-sale financial assets - Available-for-sale financial assets are non-derivative financial assets that are either not suitable to be classified into other categories of financial assets due to their nature, or they are designated as such by management.
+They comprise investments in the equity of other entities where there is neither a fixed maturity nor fixed or determinable payments. - They are subsequently measured at fair value with changes in such fair value (i.e. gains or losses) recognised in the Statement of Comprehensive Income.
+Available-for-sale financial assets are included in non-current assets except where they are expected to be sold within 12 months after the end of the reporting period.
+All other financial assets are classified as current assets. - (iv) Financial liabilities - Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost using the effective interest rate method.